 Spring can be one of the most productive times of the year for bass anglers.
 With the warmer temperatures, spring bass will begin to make their way toward more shallow water, where they will begin their annual spawning routine.
 The unpredictable weather of this season can make it difficult to pattern fish and understand when and where they will show up.

 Being successful at catching bass in the spring requires you to be able to adapt to the different patterns and use the right kind of lure.
 In this article, we’ve listed 14 of the best spring bass lures that you can be sure will work depending on the right conditions and water temperatures.

 The Strike King Red Eye Shad is easily one of the top lipless crankbait lures for spring bass fishing in clear water.
-This lure is specially designed to have a tighter wobble than others that’s made to appeal to fish that are in the pre-spawn feeding stage.
-The Red Eye crankbait is able to dive to about 8 feet deep and Strike King made this bait with an internal rattling system that fish find irresistible.
+This lure is specially designed to have a tighter wobble than others that are made to appeal to fish that are in the pre-spawn feeding stage.
+The Red Eye crankbait is able to dive to about 8 feet deep, and Strike King made this bait with an internal rattling system that fish find irresistible.

 The Rapala Rippin’ Rap features a much taller frame lipless crankbait and is specially made to produce bites in low visibility conditions during this season.
 The overall design gives this bait a higher vibration rate than most other lipless crankbaits and allows you to fish it with a variety of retrieve styles through vegetation or clear water.

 Early spring can sometimes be tough as the water is still quite cold, and bass are not yet feeding aggressively.
 Using a suspending jerkbait above vegetation is the ideal approach to draw strikes from lethargic fish without forcing them to expend much effort.